dxw/contracts/agreements/govpress.md

         submitting fewer Support Tickets or carrying out remedial development work at your own cost.

     10. The Time Allowance is calculated per month.
-Unusused time is not carried over and may not be used in any subsequent month.
+Unused time is not carried over and may not be used in any subsequent month.

     10. dxw may, for a fee, be able to advise you on alternative approaches